biocatchltd/yellowbox/docs/subclasses.rst

     .. method:: start(retry_spec=None)
         :abstractmethod:

         Start the service by turning on all stopped containers.
-Wait for it to be fully initialized by repeatedly running a certain "check" function, chosen by the subclass overriding this method.
+Block for it to be fully initialized by repeatedly running a certain "check" function, chosen by the subclass overriding this method.